conuko/guest-and-chat-book/README.md

 8. Run `npm run dev` to start the development server.
 9. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 10. Run `npx prisma studio` to open the Prisma Studio to view your database.
+11. Run `npm run docker:down` to stop the database when you’re done.
+This will also delete all the data in your database.

 ## Application Overview